 Store it at room temperature for up to two days … if it even lasts that long!

 Yep!
 While you traditionally make Monkey Bread with biscuits, you can make Cinnamon Roll Monkey Bread with dough for cinnamon rolls instead.
+I use cinnamon rolls in my Apple Monkey Bread recipe.

 More Sweet Bread Recipes: